 With more than two decades in the fitness industry, Anne-Mette is a highly qualified multi-disciplined teacher and trainer.
 She is a Level 3 Advanced Pilates teacher, a personal trainer, a specialist in pre- and post-natal recovery, ballet barre trainer and group exercise instructor.
-She holds a Bachelor’s of Science Degree In Nutrition, and a Master’s degree in Sport, Physical Activity and Health.
+She holds a Bachelor’s of Science Degree In Nutrition, and a Master’s degree in Sport, Physical Activity and Health from Copenhagen University.

 Posture correction and body shaping is a major focus for her.
 Anne-Mette works diligently with her clients to progress toward their personal fitness goals, taking into account the time and resources they have available, and tailoring programmes to suit, and maximise results.

 While she has always enjoyed teaching, most of Anne-Mette’s current work is one-to-one training with private clients.
 She typically works with these individuals between three and five times each week.

 Anne-Mette’s training ethos